Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_InputLine.md

     Sequential number of the posting.
 The posting numbers must be sequential and are added by the system automatically.

 - *PP*
     Month number of the posting period.
-00 is displayed.

-[comment]: <> (Bug?
-Should the actual posting period -month/journal- be shown here?)

 - *Jnl*
     Journal number of the posting period.
-00 is displayed.

-[comment]: <> (Bug?
-Should the actual posting period -month/journal- be shown here?)

 - *Turnover*
     Turnover value.